Before You Buy Your House Be Sure to Download Your Buyer Checklist! Click Here to Get Yours

 Choose a Realtor

-Look for an agent that has experience and knowledge in the area that you are wanting to live.
-Best advice is to interview at least 2 agents.
+Look for an agent that has experience and knowledge in the area where you are wanting to live.
+The best advice is to interview at least 2 agents.
 Choose one that you know is a full-time agent.
 There may be pressure to use a member of the family or a good friend.
 My advice is unless they know your area of choice and have ample experience, it probably is best to separate business from pleasure.
 This is a large purchase.

 Do Your Homework

 There are great websites, such as Realtor.com that can provide you with neighborhood information, prices, and recent sales.
 You will get a good idea of what things cost and your budget.
 If you have an idea what homes are selling for in certain areas, you’ll know how to place an offer and where that offer should end up.
 Not every home listed for sale is priced according to the market.
 Some homes are overpriced or the condition is not in line with the price the Seller is asking.
 A prepared consumer is a smart consumer.
 You may find a good deal and get a jump on it before someone else because you researched the area first.

 Know what you want in a home.
 Create a must-have a category, a maybe and a non-negotiable list.
 Unless you are building new, which you may want to consider, understand that some things that you want, may not be in that home.
 Sometimes, there must be a compromise.
 If you know what you are willing to compromise on, your house hunting will go smoother.

 Most homes are occupied and an appointment has to be made in order to view the home.
 You may have to take half a day off of work or arrange for a babysitter.
 It is recommended to not take small children while house hunting.
 It can be distracting for you and you may miss what you are really looking for.

 Choose Your Home Inspector Before You Buy